Experienced San Diego Employment Attorneys Ready To Assist You

 More Than Just Litigation

 Having worked for the Central Intelligence Agency, John W. Dalton knows that diplomacy and negotiation skills are just as important as being able to fight the good fight in court.
-As a top California employment attorney, John brings his background with the CIA to work for you at the negotiating table.
-Understanding all aspects of work discrimination, contract disputes, and other employment issues makes John a great partner to have in achieving your employment law goals.
+As a top San Diego employment attorney, John brings his background with the CIA to work for you at the negotiating table.
+Understanding all aspects of work discrimination, contract disputes, and other employment issues makes John a great partner in achieving your employment law goals.

 Employee-Employer Relations in California